 LG got the whole big-screen OLED TV ball rolling back in the day, and the brand remains the dominant force in the OLED TV market today in terms of both sales and all-round innovation, especially when it comes to catering for the increasingly important gaming market.

 For years now LG’s mid-range C series OLED models have been far and away the brand’s most popular, thanks to their perfect balance of price and performance.
-Things got complicated in 2021, though, when for the first time in years LG’s step-up G series offered a palpable picture quality benefit over the C series.
-And having now had the chance to run LG’s new OLED65G2 and OLED65C2 side by side, we can confirm that this new complication for consumers is set to continue – with knobs on – in 2022.
+Things got complicated in 2021, though, when for the first time in years LG’s flagship G series offered a palpable picture quality benefit over the C series.

-Given that we’re comparing a mid-range model with a flagship model here, you won’t be shocked to learn that LG’s C2s are cheaper than its G2s.
-Here's the full breakdown with current (at the time of writing) prices:
+Given that we’re comparing a step-down model with a flagship model here, you won’t be shocked to learn that LG’s C2s are cheaper than its G2s.
+Here's the full breakdown with December 2022 prices:

 |Header Cell - Column 0||C2||G2|

 |55-inch||£1199 / $1300 / AU$2295||£1599 / $1600 / AU$2960|